JLMH is Closed due to winter weather Saturday, 1/31 Read More

 Public tours are not offered when school field trip groups or other pre-scheduled groups are on-site.
 Please call 919-833-3431 to check on tour availability.

-Thursday, Aug 7th - Private 11am tour.
+Friday, Jan 23rd - Private tour at 10am.
 All other times available.

 The Visitor’s Center/Gift Shop is open for weekday perusal from Wednesday to Friday.
 The shop is open from 10 am to 2 pm.